 - Visulization of cells and subcellular components by light microscopy, resolving powers of different microscopes,

 - Microscopy of living cells, scanning and transmission microscopes, different fixation and staining techniques for EM, freeze-etch and freezefracture methods for EM, image processing methods in microscopy.

-- Single neuron recording, patch-clamp recording, ECG, Brain activity recording, lesion and stimulation of brain, pharmacological testing, PET, MRI, fMRI, CAT
+- Single neuron recording, patch-clamp recording, ECG, Brain activity recording, lesion and stimulation of the brain, pharmacological testing, PET, MRI, fMRI, CAT

 H.Methods in field biology:

-- Methods of estimating population density of animals and plants, ranging patterns through direct, indirect and remote observations,
+- Methods of estimating population density of animals and plants, ranging patterns through direct, indirect, and remote observations,

 - Sampling methods in the study of behavior, habitat characterization: ground and remote sensing methods.